Getting Things Done (GTD)

 Use Getting Things Done to organize everything in your life

 Getting Things Done (GTD) is a work-life management system created by the leading productivity expert and author David Allen.
 According to Allen, there are five stages we go through when we deal with our work; “We (1) collect things that command our attention; (2) process what they mean and what to do about them; and (3) organize the results, which we (4) review as options for what we choose to (5) do”.

-1. Collect To clear your mind, you need to gather all your tasks, projects and commitments and store them somewhere outside of your head - in a physical or digital ”inbox”.
+To clear your mind, you need to gather all your tasks, projects and commitments and store them somewhere outside of your head – in a physical or digital ”inbox”.

-2. Process The next step is to process all your items in the “inbox”.
+The next step is to process all your items in the “inbox”.
 Go through the items and clarify what they are and decide what needs to be done about them.

-3. Organize Organize all your tasks, projects and commitments into non-actionable or actionable items.
+Organize all your tasks, projects and commitments into non-actionable or actionable items.
 If no action is needed at the moment, decide if it’s something you might look at later, store as a reference or get rid off.
 If an action is needed and takes less than 2 minutes, do it right away.
 If an action is needed, but takes longer than 2 minutes, you either delegate it or defer it.
 If it’s a multi step project, put it in a “Current Projects”-list.
 Put items you delegate in a “Waiting for”-list and items you defer in a “Next actions”-list.

-4. Review Review all your tasks and projects weekly, so that you see the big picture and what you should be prioritizing.
+Review all your tasks and projects weekly, so that you see the big picture and what you should be prioritizing.
 Add new items to your “Inbox” and update your lists.